-Maybe it’s lines like this that make people feel that Horatio is close to Hamlet, After all.
-Who but your closest friend would tell you this kind of truth?
+Maybe it’s lines like this that make people feel that Horatio is close to Hamlet.
+After all, who but your closest friend would tell you this kind of truth?
 But – if we look a little closer, we see that Horatio is speaking to Hamlet in a very formal manner.
 He’s calling him “you” not “thou” and calling him “my lord” – not “my friend.”
 Granted, Hamlet is a prince and there aren’t many who could or should risk getting informal with him.
-Horatio switches to the thou form once he’s dead.
+Horatio switches to the thou form once Hamlet’s dead.

-Of course, he also attempts to poison himself once it becomes clear that Hamlet’s on his way out the door – so that suggests a strong bond, for sure.
+Of course, Horatio also attempts to poison himself once it becomes clear that Hamlet’s on his way out the door – so that suggests a strong bond, for sure.

 Though, it may be self preservation – to be the only one left living in a total bloodbath does rather make one look a bit…guilty.